Allentown: Discover a “City Without Limits”

-Allentown is well-known for its extensive award-winning parks system, which boasts the highest acreage of any American city its size.
+Well-known for its extensive award-winning parks system, Allentown boasts the highest acreage of any American city its size.
 It is home to The Allentown Band, the oldest civilian concert band in the country.
-And, from 1777 to 1778, the Liberty Bell was hidden from the British underneath a church in what is now downtown Allentown.
+And, from 1777 to 1778, the Liberty Bell was hidden from the British underneath the Zion’s United Church of Christ in what is now downtown Allentown.